cubbK/microfe_reimagined/README.md

 ## What I got in the end:

 - all the goodies of next and nuxt.
-- First class support for page by page change of libs(e.g /about can be react, /contact can be vue) using a proxy
+- First class support for page by page change of libs(e.g /about can be react microfrontends , /contact can be vue microfrontends)
 - Second class support for horizontal change of libs (you caaan load a vue microfrontend in nextjs but without ssr).
 - no need for each team with a microfrontend to do infra.
-The microfrontend is used as a package.
+The microfrontend is used as a npm package.

 ## Getting started